Auction News

 Image courtesy of Golden Age Auctions.

-An iron golf club that may be the world’s oldest will be sold this weekend in America with observers expecting it to realise millions of dollars.
+A golf club that may be the world’s oldest will be sold this weekend in the US, with observers expecting it to realise millions of dollars.

-It will be sold by Sunday night, November 17, 9pm in the US at Golden Age auctions.
+It will be sold on Sunday night, November 17 at Golden Age auctions.

 An opening bid of $5,000 was demanded.
 The club is currently valued at $22,000 by one bidder.
 Expert observers expect it to go much higher.